Mathsoum/igsscript-vscode-extension/README.md

 ### 1.0.0

-Initial release of the igstest extension
+Initial release of the igsscript extension